CloudLabs-MOC/AI-102-AIEngineer/Instructions/14-bot-composer.md

 In this task, you will learn how to handle interruptions in your bot, allowing users to change the flow of the conversation, such as canceling a request.

-A well designed bot should allow users to change the flow of the conversation, for example by canceling a request.
+A well-designed bot should allow users to change the flow of the conversation, for example, by canceling a request.

 1. In the Bot Composer, in the navigation pane, use the **...** menu for the **WeatherBot** dialog to add a new trigger (in addition to the existing **WelcomeUsers** and **WeatherRequested** triggers).
 The new trigger should have the following settings: